aircarbon/dpx/docs/new_docs/02-acx-cpx-platform.md

 - **Private Mempool:** MEV protection for institutional trades
 - **Institutional SLAs:** Controlled validator set with guaranteed uptime

-The migration involves a state snapshot of all Polygon balances and a hard cutover to ACXNET, after which Polygon infrastructure will be decommissioned.
+The migration involves a state snapshot of ACX ledger data and a hard cutover to ACXNET, after which Polygon infrastructure will be decommissioned.

 ### CPX Strengths & Limitations